BoiseState-AdaptLab/spf-dialect/README.md

 By using [MLIR](https://mlir.llvm.org/), `spf-dialect` provides a more portable Sparse Polyhedral Framework (SPF) interface than the [existing SPF tools](http://dx.doi.org/10.1109/COMPSAC51774.2021.00275) it builds on.
 SPF is used in a wide variety of research settings.
 To name a few: SPF is used in synthesizing sparse tensor [format conversions](https://dl.acm.org/doi/10.1145/3579990.3580021) and
 [contractions](https://dl.acm.org/doi/10.1145/3566054), and in [inspector-executor compiler optimizations](https://ieeexplore.ieee.org/document/8436444).
-With this dialect researchers can express SPF in MLIR, and create SPF based optimizations inside MLIR based compilers.
+With `spf-dialect` researchers can express SPF in MLIR, and create SPF based optimizations inside MLIR based compilers.
 Because of the portability of MLIR code generation, SPF based tools can now target a much broader set of hardware than previously possible.

-CPU and GPU code generated using `spf-dialect` is competitive with code generated using the SPF `C` front-end ([`IEGenLib`](https://github.com/BoiseState-AdaptLab/IEGenLib)), and code from the [PASTA benchmark suite](https://gitlab.com/tensorworld/pasta).
+For an [MTTKRP](http://tensor-compiler.org/docs/data_analytics.html) kernel, CPU and GPU code generated using `spf-dialect` is competitive with code generated using the SPF `C` front-end ([`IEGenLib`](https://github.com/BoiseState-AdaptLab/IEGenLib)), and code from the [PASTA benchmark suite](https://gitlab.com/tensorworld/pasta).
 The SPF `C` front-end is not capable of generating GPU code.
 ![performance comparison](https://user-images.githubusercontent.com/2278731/223522866-0bfbf2ae-7079-4b53-9552-2f4c24b7a2ea.png)